 A surplus means the cost has been less than estimated.
-The amount will be credited to your account and may be offset against a payment, or you can ask for it to be refunded back to you.
+The amount will be credited to your account and may be offset against a payment.
 A deficit means we have incurred costs higher than estimated and an invoice will be issued for payment.
 This must be paid within 14 days.

 Arrears of Service Charge

 It is part of your agreement with us to pay your service charge promptly on demand.
 If you default on your service charge, it means that there will not be enough money to deliver the services to the development.
 If you are having a problem with payment for whatever reason, get in touch with our team.

 Where necessary we will take action to recover arrears.
 Your home may ultimately be at risk if payments are not made.